11 Essential Trail Running Tips for Beginners

 - Bring fluids and a snack just in case if you’re running a trail that’s especially remote

-- If you don’t have a regular partner, a great second option is a four-legged friend who would love the opportunity to run trails with you.
+- If you don’t have a regular partner, a great alternative is running with a dog.

 Above all, stay aware at all times.
 You should enjoy your run, but take note of your surroundings so you can adjust or react quickly if needed.